x-zb/CompilerTechnology/README.md

 A PL0 Compiler (including optimization) in C to transform Pascal to x86 assembly language.

-doc.docx is a detailed document in Chinese.
+A detailed document in Chinese is in the file doc.docx.